 Sending Feedback

-Private help stays private.
-If something is broken, confusing, billing-related, or you need a human quickly, use Support and start with support chat or the private bug form.
+If something is broken, confusing, slow, or unclear, use Support to reach support chat or email.

 • What happened